PSU3D0/coltec-codespaces/COLTEC_CODESPACES_SIMPLIFICATION.md

 ## Phase 1: JSON Schema Validation

 ### Why
-Replace Pydantic with a schema generated from the Rust types we’ll use in the daemon, keeping validation in Rust (Node/ajv optional).
+Replace Pydantic with Rust types + schemars, generating the authoritative JSON Schema from Rust and validating with a Rust CLI (ajv optional/secondary).

 ### How
 1. Define workspace-spec types in `coltec-daemon` using `serde` + `schemars`.